 The outages graph, the most important of all of the statistics shown, is a quick and easy way of knowing if something went wrong with the connection.
 The outage graph shows approximately 30 days of outage history.
 Each bar represents an outage.

-You can view details of an outage by mousing over any individual bar, which will show you details such as date/time that the outage started, how long it lasted and a unique ID number.
+You can view the details of any outage event by mousing over the outage bar.
+Information such as the date/time of the outage, how long it lasted and other information will be shown.

 Average time of day when outages occur

 This graph shows when most of your outages happen over a 24 hour period of time over the course of X number of days.
 The X (horizontal) axis shows a 24 hour range while the Y (vertical) axis shows how many outages have occurred on or around that time slice.